DEFRA/ffc-development-guide/guides/resource-provisioning/servicebus-queues.md

 Update your microservice code using the relevant Azure authentication and Service Bus SDKs for your language.

-Patterns for using a Service Bus in microservice code are outside of the scope of this guide, you must use the official Azure SDKs to access Managed Identities in AKS and distributed tracing.
+Patterns for using a Service Bus in microservice code are outside of the scope of this guide, but you must use the official Azure SDKs to access Managed Identities in AKS and distributed tracing.

 An example is shown below for a Node.js microservice, but please check current best practice with the FFC Platform Team.